Table of Contents[Hide][Show]

 - Don’t make a ton of noise in the halls or when you’re entering or exiting your cabin.

 - Be a good and considerate audience member.
 If you’re entering the show late, take the first seat you can find.
 Don’t obstruct other people’s views of the stage or talk loudly while you’re trying to situate yourself.

 - Be on time to muster (AKA the lifeboat drill.)
 Once you get through it, you can commence to doing all the cruise things.
 If you’re late or uncooperative, you’ll hold everyone else up.

 - Observe the dress code.
-Dress code on cruises most cruises is fairly casual nowadays.
+Dress code on most cruises is fairly casual these days.
 There will typically be some kind of code for what to wear inside restaurants.
 This might be as fancy schmancy as “jackets and ties for men” or as casual as “no swimwear at the buffet.”
 Whatever the dress code is, it wasn’t a secret before you went on your cruise and you had ample chance to look at it before you packed your clothes.
 Gym shorts and a tee shirt on formal night or coming to breakfast in your pajamas is not cool.